Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Carter Kieboom At The Plate

-- Kieboom is batting .257 with a double and three home runs.
+- Kieboom has a double, three home runs and a walk while hitting .237.

-- Kieboom will look to extend his four-game hitting streak.
-He's batting .238 with one homer over the course of his last outings.

-- In seven of nine games this year (77.8%), Kieboom has reached base safely via hit, and that includes multiple hits twice.
+- In seven of 10 games this year (70.0%), Kieboom has reached via hit, and that includes multiple hits twice.

-- He has homered in 33.3% of his games this season, and 8.3% of his trips to the dish.
+- In 30.0% of his games this season, he has homered, and 7.5% of his trips to the plate.

-- Kieboom has driven in a run in four games this year (44.4%), including two games with multiple runs batted in.
+- Kieboom has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.

-- He has scored in four games this season (44.4%), but has had no multi-run games.
+- He has scored in five of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.